I think it’s time to set the record straight about my personal branding photos.

 But I am SUPER EXCITED to share that my business has grown leaps and bounds over the past year and I’m now in a position now where I CAN afford a professional branding photoshoot.
 I have one booked for May 2021!

 And I’m so happy that I waited because I have a much clearer idea now of who I am as a businesswoman and a mentor, and of how I want to showcase that through my photos.

 I tell you all this not as a way to convince you to buy my programs, but in a sincere effort to open up to my students, be transparent and be real about who I am and where I’m at in my journey as a business owner.

 Just like you, I’m not perfect.

-I’m 1 year into this and I’m still figuring it all out.
+I’m still learning and figuring it all out.